 - Assist in the Public Interest Network’s organization-building activities including recruitment, fundraising, and staff training.

-We seek a smart, creative, strategic thinker with strong communication skills and – above all – a demonstrated commitment to social change.
 Candidates must have at least three years of experience in public interest advocacy, journalism, or policy analysis and development, OR an advanced degree in a relevant field plus some experience in public interest advocacy, journalism, or policy analysis and development.
 We evaluate candidates based on their writing ability, experience in political or public interest work, academic record, and reasoning and research skills.
 We especially look for candidates who are “quick studies,” function well under deadlines, and have demonstrated both leadership and the ability to work well as part of a larger team to achieve positive change.

 Salary and Benefits

 Salary will be commensurate with the amount of an applicant's relevant experience, and is consistent with community organizer salaries (i.e. a candidate with 5 years of experience may be offered $30,000-35,000).
 Benefits are available, as are training and opportunities for advancement.

 Santa Barbara, CA

 Email a resume, cover letter and writing sample to Susan Rakov at susan[AT]frontiergroup.org.
 Please be sure to mention where you saw our job advertised.